kstange/MasqueBlizzInv/README.md

 * Guild Bank
 * Void Storage

 Each element type is its own group so you can configure them independently.
-The Combined Bag will inherit the Backpack and Main Bags configuration.
+The Combined Backpack will inherit the Backpack and Main Bags configuration.

 If you like the Dragonflight UI improvements and don't want to use a bag or inventory mod, this is for you.
 If you use an inventory mod that replaces the built-in UI, you won't get anything from this addon for any elements that have been replaced.
 For example, if you are using a Bag mod but have not replaced the Guild Bank interface, this will still work for the Guild Bank.